Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 If you’re looking for the purest gold that’s still practical for an engagement ring, wedding band or other jewelry, we recommend choosing 18K gold.
 With a 75% gold content, it offers a rich, warm appearance while still providing an acceptable level of scratch resistance and durability.

-For example, this stunning Petite pavé diamond ring in 18K white gold offers a high level of purity at a more affordable price than 24K jewelry.
-This 18K yellow gold solitaire setting is also a stunning ring that offers the warmth of gold without the durability issues of 24K gold.
+For example, this stunning Petite pavé diamond ring in 18K white gold from Blue Nile offers a high level of purity and the warmth of gold at a more affordable price than 24K jewelry (and without its durability issues).

 If you’re on a strict budget or you care more about durability than purity, 14K gold is also a good option.
-Settings such as this stunning yellow gold pavé engagement ring or this white gold halo ring both look beautiful while offering excellent durability and value for money.
+A setting such as this stunning yellow gold pavé engagement ring from James Allen looks beautiful while offering excellent durability and value for money.

 Finally, if you’d like personalized help choosing the right engagement ring or any other piece of fine jewelry, feel free to contact our experts.
 We can help you find the ideal setting, diamond or other gemstone based or your needs and budget.